15 Awesome Games for 5-7-year-olds with ADHD and Dyslexia!

 Both my son and daughter really liked Chinese Checkers when they were around 5-7 years old.

-They have of course played this game since, but it’s not really asked for any more.
+They have of course played this game since, but it’s not asked for any more.

 This game is short enough for kids who have the shortest attention spans if played with only 2 players.